CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-unlimited.md

 Then, play any new resource long-event cards.

-Finally, remove all of your opponent’s hazard long-events.
+Finally, remove all of your opponent’s hazard long-events.<span id="page68" class="page-number">68</span>

+---

 ### Movement/Hazard Phase